 CLI will purchase the required US-EPA and California Department of Pesticide Regulation registered aquatic herbicides from a manufacturer or distributor in sufficient quantities to implement treatments planned in coordination with County staff.
-The products used will also comply with current Clear Lake APM list of approved aquatic herbicides for the current year.

 Herbicides will be unloaded via the use of a closed transfer system when the required product quantities can be delivered in 250 gallon totes and loaded directly into the herbicide application vessels.
 When smaller quantities are required, qualified application and/or certified herbicide handlers will load herbicides into the application vessel tanks.
 When possible, CLI will arrange for recyclable totes of herbicide to be delivered.
 Product will remain on the delivery truck during material transfer and all empty or partially full herbicide totes will be returned to the warehouse at the end of each day.
 When emptied, totes will be returned and arrangements will be made for recycling.
 Smaller containers will be triple rinsed per DPR regulations and delivered by CLI to a sanitary landfill for final disposal.
 The site will be kept clean of all debris and kept in an organized manner.